-Adam Art Gallery is delighted to be able to offer her the internship, after delaying the appointment process because of the pandemic.
+Adam Art Gallery is delighted to be able to offer Louie the internship, despite uncertainties caused by the pandemic.

 Adam Art Gallery director Christina Barton says, “our experience in running the internship is deepening, and we are proud of the achievements of the previous interns, Lachlan Taylor (2018), Nina Dyer (2019), and Millie Riddell (2020–21).
 We look forward to hosting Louie, who is the first practising artist to have been offered the opportunity.”